2xlink/tools/index.md

 ## Crafts

 - [thistothat](https://www.thistothat.com/) - Find the best glue for connecting two different materials.
-- [Celebrity Perv Apology Generator](https://apologygenerator.com/) - You are a Celebrity Perv and need to apologize publicly?
 - [Animated Knots by Grog](https://www.animatedknots.com/) - Learn how to tie specific knots with step-by-step animation.

 ## Entertainment